boostorg/hana/doc/tutorial.md

   Model of `Orderable`, `Comparable` and `IntegralDomain`.
 - `std::integer_sequence`\n
   Model of `Comparable`, `Foldable`, `Iterable` and `Searchable`.
-You should be using Hana's `Range` if you want speed, though.
+You should be using `hana::range` if you want speed, though.
 - `std::pair`\n
   Model of `Product`.
 This is essentially equivalent to `hana::pair`.
 - `boost::mpl::vector`\n